DZhou-Uplift/rd_backup/README.md

 cd /opt/redash;
 sudo docker-compose start

-Then point browser to http://Public_DNS/redash
+Then point browser to http://Public_DNS/redash.
+Note that when pointing browser to this web, may take a minute or two to load initially since all the queries and tables are being loaded still.